 Figure 7(a) presents a CDF of the number of hops to perform a lookup.
-The mean value is 3.59, somewhat worse than our ideal value of 2.91.
-Without bugs, the number of hops drops to 3.08, which is closer.
+The mean value is 3.59, somewhat worse than our analytically predicted value of 2.91.
+Without bugs, the number of hops drops to 3.08, which is closer to our predicted lowerbound.
 Figure 7(b) shows the latency of the two versions.
 In both cases, there is a significant tail (not shown) out to around 70 seconds.
 We see that the fixed version improves by around 1 second in most cases.
 The most striking difference however is in the overhead, as shown in 7(c).
 The fixed version uses roughly half as many messages on average.